Paying Surveys for Doctors

 One of my very favorites is InCrowd, which has a slick mobile-friendly site and will send you survey opportunities by email or text message.
 These are always of the very short and painless variety (the fastest of all in my experience), so the payouts are small, but it’s good money for the time and basically effortless.
 You do have to respond quickly before surveys fill up, but you even get a buck when you get screened out.
 Being referred (like signing up through that link) will earn you a $10 bonus after you answer your first two microsurveys.

-M3 Global Research is one of the biggest survey companies, and they’re super active.
-They’re currently offering a $10 sign-up bonus for twelve select specialties (Hematology / Oncology, Dermatology, Gastroenterology, Pulmonology, Cardiology, Family Medicine or General Practice, Neurology, Urology, Nephrology, Allergy and Immunology, Surgery, Psychiatry, or Rheumatology).
+M3 now has three separate very active research companies under its umbrella: M3 Global Research, M-Panels, and All Global Circle.
+Each is currently offering its own $10 sign-up bonus for twelve select specialties (Hematology / Oncology, Dermatology, Gastroenterology, Pulmonology, Cardiology, Family Medicine or General Practice, Neurology, Urology, Nephrology, Allergy and Immunology, Surgery, Psychiatry, or Rheumatology).

 At the resident level, one of my old favorites has been Brand Institute, which almost exclusively sends out short surveys about potential drug brand names.
 Payouts are always on the smaller side ($15), but each one is quick (about $1 per minute or more) and screen-outs are rare.
 So if you get invited to a survey, then you can generally complete it and get the honoraria.
 No BS.
 The main style/format is nearly always the same, so you pick up speed as you do more of them.
 And that honoraria size is also significantly larger than what one can generally pull as a non-physician (e.g. SurveySavvy, the biggest most popular survey site around, usually pays a measly $2 per survey).
 The website, however, is clunky and terrible.
 You’ve been warned.